 Teriyaki marinade is a popular Japanese-inspired mixture used in grilled or broiled proteins.
 Beef, chicken, or pork is marinated in a sweet and savory concoction of soy sauce, sugar, mirin, sake, or vinegar.
 This mixture is also used on vegetables, seafood, and meat substitutes like tofu.
 It is widely used and also appears in fusion recipes across the globe.

 Why Use a Teriyaki Marinade?

 This is a great marinade to use if you’re looking for a sweet, umami flavor for your grilled or baked proteins.
 You will need to have a few key ingredients to make this marinade.
-First, is soy sauce.
-This is an excellent source of savory, umami flavor.
-Next up, is sugar, Unlike other teriyaki recipes, we use dark brown sugar instead of white sugar.
-Dark brown sugar contains molasses which adds a caramel flavor to the marinade.
+First is the soy sauce.
+It is an excellent source of savory, umami flavor.
+Next is sugar.
+Unlike most teriyaki recipes, we use dark brown sugar instead of white sugar.
+Dark brown sugar contains molasses, adding caramel flavor to the marinade.
 You will also need Worcestershire sauce and white vinegar.
 Both are easily found at most grocery stores!
 See below for the full list of ingredients.